BurdetteLamar/minitest_log/README.md

       log.section('My section with duration', :duration, 'Section with duration.') do sleep(0.5)
       end
-      log.section('My section with booth', :duration, :timestamp, 'Section with both.') do sleep(0.5)
+      log.section('My section with both', :duration, :timestamp, 'Section with both.') do sleep(0.5)
       end
     end